Dialectic School Curriculum

 Enduring Understandings

-• The human faculty of reason (including logic) is good, but it is not ultimate.
+- The human faculty of reason is created good, but it is neither ultimate nor infallible.

-• Reasoning is a process that necessarily goes from somewhere to somewhere else, requiring both a starting point and a telos.
+- Reasoning is a process that has a necessary starting point and a telos.

 LOGIC 8